 Shiny Happy People by R.E.M.

 Album: Out Of TimeReleased: 1991Charted:

 The title and chorus are based on a Chinese propaganda poster.
-The slogan "Shiny happy people holding hands" is used ironically - the song was released in 1991, 2 years after the Tiananmen Square uprising when the Chinese government clamped down on student demonstrators, killing hundreds of them. (thanks, Ali - Oxford, England)
+The slogan "Shiny happy people holding hands" is used ironically - the song was released in 1991, two years after the Tiananmen Square uprising when the Chinese government clamped down on student demonstrators, killing hundreds of them. (thanks, Ali - Oxford, England)

 Kate Pierson from the B-52's sang backup.
 She was in demand for her distinctive vocals after the B-52's achieved mainstream success with "Love Shack

 " in 1989.
 R.E.M. and The B-52's are both from Athens, Georgia.

 This was the second single from the album.
 A very light, happy song, it was a stark contrast to the very profound "Losing My Religion

 ," which was released first.